 Once a loan is in default, the only way to repay the defaulted loan is to pay the entire unpaid loan balance, plus accrued interest to date, in one lump sum payment.
 If you default on a loan, and do not repay it in one lump sum, the defaulted loan is considered to be distributed, as described above, and you are not eligible to apply for another loan from the Plan unless you repay the entire unpaid loan balance with after-tax dollars, plus accrued interest to date, in one lump sum.

-In addition, if you leave Covered Employment with a defaulted loan and take a distribution of your entire annuity account balance, the defaulted loan becomes offset due to the distribution event.
+In addition, if you leave Covered Employment with a defaulted loan and take a distribution of your entire Account balance, the defaulted loan becomes offset due to the distribution event.
 This distribution event results in the outstanding defaulted loan becoming repaid with after-tax dollars, plus accrued interest.
-If the Participant leaves Covered Employment and later returns to Covered Employment and establishes participation in the Plan again, he is eligible to take out another loan once he has had an account balance for at least three years.
+If you leave Covered Employment and later return to Covered Employment and reestablish participation in the Plan, you will be eligible to apply for a loan only after you again reestablish an Individual Account in this Plan for at least thirty-six (36) months from the time you return and this is based on your work for a Contributing Employer for at least 36 months.